vasanthk/async-javascript/README.md

 From this point on, the promise is settled.
 If at a later point in time another reaction is chained onto the settled promise, the appropriate branch for that reaction is executed in the next tick of the program.
 Interestingly, if a .catch branch goes smoothly without errors, then it will be fulfilled with the returned value.

+Promises already make the “run this after this other thing in series” use case very easy, using .then as we saw in several examples earlier.
+For the “run these things concurrently” use case, we can use Promise.all()

+Promise.all has two possible outcomes.
+* Settle with a single rejection reason as soon as one of its dependencies is rejected.
+* Settle with all fulfillment results as soon as all of its dependencies are fulfilled.

 ### Links
 * [ES6 Promises in Depth](https://ponyfoo.com/articles/es6-promises-in-depth)